EqualityAI/responsible_mlops/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description.

-8. One of the Equality AI Maintainers will review your request and either commit it to the Master Branch or reach out to you for more information when needed.
+8. One of the Equality AI Maintainers will review your request and either commit it to the Main Branch or reach out to you for more information when needed.

 ## Reach out for help!
 If you have any issues contributing, or would like to speak directly to someone at Equality AI, please head over to Slack and send a message on the #support channel.